dominguezcelada/about/README.md

 In regard of `2.`, I want to mention two things.

-1. Git was created as an alternative to the propriotary BitKeeper in 2005.
+1. Git was created as an alternative to the proprietary BitKeeper in 2005.
 BitKeeper used the master/slave terminology.
 And [Linus used the term in early communications](https://marc.info/?l=git&m=111968031816936&w=2) on the Git mailing list.
 So git's "master" branch origin is in fact coming from master/slave.
 2. If you think the change is unnecessary, then it's not about you.

 In regard of `3.`: Tech is not neutral, nor is it apolitical.
 I recommend listening to [#causeascene podcast](https://hashtagcauseascene.com/podcast/) which discusses the topic at length.